RiverArchitect/RA_wiki/wiki/Connectivity.md

 - interpolated rasters (`h_interp`, `u_interp`, `va_interp`): interpolated depth, velocity (magnitude), and velocity angle rasters.
 See [Interpolating Hydraulic Rasters](Connectivity#interpolating-hydraulic-rasters) for more information.'

-Outputs specific to the applied flow reduction are stored in the subdirectory `Connectivity\Output\Condition_name\flow_red_Q<sub>high</sub>_Q<sub>low</sub>`.
+Outputs specific to the applied flow reduction are stored in the subdirectory `Connectivity\Output\Condition_name\flow_red_Qhigh_Qlow`.
 These outputs include:

-- `shortest_paths\`: directory containing a raster for each model discharge in the range Q<sub>low</sub>-Q<sub>high</sub>, indicating the minimum distance/least cost required to escape to the river mainstem at Q<sub>low</sub> and subject to constraints imposed by the travel thresholds for the selected Physical Habitat.
+- `shortest_paths\`: directory containing a raster for each model discharge in the range Q<sub>low</sub>-Q<sub>high</sub>, indicating the minimum distance/least cost required to escape to the river mainstem at Q<sub>low</sub>, subject to constraints imposed by the travel thresholds for the selected Physical Habitat.
 See [Escape Route Calculations](Connectivity#escape-route-calculations) for more.

-- `disc_areas\`: folder containing a shapefile for each model discharge indicating wetted areas which are effectively disconnected at that discharge.
-See [Calculating Disconnected Area](Connectivity#calculating-disconnected-area) for more.
+- `disc_areas\`: directory containing a shapefile for each model discharge indicating wetted areas which are effectively disconnected at that discharge.
+See [Calculating Disconnected Habitat Area](Connectivity#calculating-disconnected-area) for more.

 - `disconnected_area.xlsx`: a spreadsheet containing plotted data of discharge vs disconnected area.

+- `disconnected_habitat.tif`: a raster showing all wetted areas which become disconnected in the applied flow reduction scenario, weighted by the combined habitat suitability index (cHSI) at Q<sub>high</sub> (before the flow reduction occurs).
+See [Calculating Disconnected Habitat Area](Connectivity#calculating-disconnected-area) for more.

 - `Q_disconnect.tif`: a raster showing the highest model discharge for which areas are disconnected from the mainstem at Q<sub>low</sub>.
 Locations that are not disconnected at any modeled discharge are assigned a value of zero.
 Thus, this map indicates locations and discharges below which stranding risks may occur.
 See [Determining Q<sub>disconnect</sub>](Connectivity#determining-qdisconnect) for more.